mapbender/mapbender-documentation/en/functions/export/printclient.rst

 Dynamic images and dynamic texts
 ================================

-Dependent of the group you can generate prints with different Logo and Text (e.g. the name of the commune and the individual logo).
+Dependent of the group prints can be created with different logos and text (e.g. the name of the commune and the individual logo).
 There are two objects which handle this - dynamic_image and dynamic_text.
-If these objects exists in your print layout Mapbender and you are member of a group Mapbender will look for an Image with the name of the group (groupname.png) and will be displayed in the print in the object dynamic_image.
+If these objects exists in the print layout Mapbender and the user is a member of a group, Mapbender will search for an image with the name of the group (groupname.png) and it will be displayed in the print in the object dynamic_image.
 The height of the object will be used to scale the image and the width will be calculated relative to the height.
 In the object dynamic_text the group description will be printed.

 Depending on the group, the print can contain different images or descriptions (e.g. logo and name of the commune).
 This can be achieved through the dynamic elements "dynamic_image" and "dynamic_text".
-You can insert both elements in the ODG-print template on the non-printable layer and change their names (**Menu: Modify -> Name...**).
+One can insert both elements in the ODG-print template on the non-printable layer and change their names (**Menu: Modify -> Name...**).

 **Note:** There will be printed only one dynamic image and dynamic text of a group description.
 In other words: Mapbender always takes the first group into account.
 If a user is member of both groups „intern“ and „Group 1“, then „intern.png“ is taken as dynamic image and the group description of „intern“ will be adopted into the dynamic text field.